Will Deer Walk With The Wind

 Hunters, keen on the information above, can use such knowledge to their advantage.
 This is done primarily through thoughtful stand placement.

-If the dominant wind direction within the vicinity of a food plot tends to dictate the point at which deer enter a field, you can position a stand along the route that deer use when circling downwind to this common point of entry.
+If the dominant wind direction within the vicinity of a food plot tends to dictate the point at which deer enter a field, you can position a stand along the route deer use when circling downwind to this common point of entry.

 This can be an especially deadly tactic when attempting to hunt mature whitetails during this period.